Zettelkasten-Method/zettelkasten.de/content/posts/2023/06/building-a-second-brain-and-zettelkasten/index.md

 ## Closing words

-*[Building a Second Brain][basb-aff]*[^affiliate link] and the Zettelkasten Method concern completely different sections of the knowledge-based value chain, starting with the world's resources and culminating in publications and their practical implementation.
+*[Building a Second Brain][basb-aff]*[^affiliate-link] and the Zettelkasten Method concern completely different sections of the knowledge-based value chain, starting with the world's resources and culminating in publications and their practical implementation.

 BASB concerns the management and superficial preparation of resources for later use and then proposes to proceed from prepared resources directly to publication and implementation.
 This means that the actual knowledge work must take place in the manuscript.